BrandonCate95/hive-cli/README.md

 ### Unified Cluster Connections

-Save and share configuration files.
-That make it easy to authenticate and connect to clusters.
+Easy to authenticate and connect to clusters.
+Can save and share configuration files as well.

 ```sh
 hive create connection --provder aws --region us-east1 --name gke-cluster